student-IH-labs-and-stuff/BER-DAFT-MAR21/Class Materials/unit6/RFM_casestudy.md

 how many customers per tier combination ;  how many customers in each behavioural segment ; average no of weeks since last order for each behavioural segment; average monthly spend of best customers; spread of no of purchases per customer; cohort analysis by month to indicate loyalty ; other...

+### Tips on the data source

+Data contains returns as well as purchases (look for a negative unit price) The data is for a limited amount of time 2010 - 2011 Some null values - on dates, customer_ids, prices and qty Transactional level detail - multiple orders per customer and within one order, multiple items (Description) are purchased Contains only one date (invoice date) which you have to take as purchase date (but be careful of negative / null dates)